 Purity of being.
 Sattwasamshuddhi: Purity of being; purity of heart; purity of feeling; increase of light and purity; purification of one’s existence.

-Charity.
+Almsgiving.
 Danam: “Giving;” gift; charity; almsgiving; self-sacrifice; donation; generosity.

-Self-restraint.
+Self-control.
 Dama: Self-control; control of the senses; restraint; taming; domination.